DigitalFuturesOCADU/hardwareResources/README.md

 To use the function you must create an instance of a Timeline object, define it’s parameters.

-####Example:
+#### Example:

-Timeline rotationValues:  //define a new Timeline object called rotationValues
+'''Timeline rotationValues:  //define a new Timeline object called rotationValues

 //inside setup define the parameters of the Timeline